ricallinson/covfmt/README.md

 # covfmt

-Utility for converting the go test coverage tools output into the lcov format.
+Utility for converting the go test coverage output into the lcov format.

 ## Dev Setup